-Heading into 2024, the primary preoccupation for Salvadorans is the economy.
-The pressing issues at the forefront of concern are the soaring cost of living and insufficient wages, causing significant apprehension among Salvadoran families.
+Undoubtedly, the primary preoccupation for Salvadorans in 2024 is the economy.
+The pressing issues at the forefront of concern are the soaring cost of living and insufficient wages, causing significant concern among Salvadoran families.

 Due to inflation, everything is more expensive in El Salvador, and with the highest minimum wage being $365.00, this cost increase is a massive economic burden for many families.
 It is worse for those who work informally or live in rural areas, as salaries tend to be lower.

-An example of high inflation affecting families’ economies is the cost of the essential food basket per family, which in urban areas reached $257.61 in September 2023, an increment of 27.02% from June 2019 ($202.37), when Nayib Bukele was sworn in as president.
+An example of high inflation affecting families’ economies is the cost of the essential food basket per family, which in urban areas reached $257.06 in December 2023, an increment of 27.02% from June 2019 ($202.37), when Nayib Bukele was sworn in as president.

 Today’s economic challenges Salvadorans face are nothing new; they have been around for years.
 However, they are more in the spotlight now due to the country’s improved security.

-These economic challenges are hitting the Salvadoran population; many families have already stopped buying certain foods because of the high prices, and some have obtained new debts to survive.
+These economic challenges are hitting the Salvadoran population hard; many families have already stopped buying certain foods because of the high prices, and some have obtained new debts to survive.

 As in previous years, Salvadorans are concerned and want to improve economically.
 They want to improve their business or open a new venture; also, they want to find work or obtain better employment.